 - Telling a simple story based on a few selected brand values: American, original, sexy, rebellious, quality and denim indigo features and their protected product features.

-- sales of the 501 increased 800% yearly for more than ten years.
+- Transactions of the 501 increased 800 per cent yearly for more than ten years

 - This destroyed rule #1 of coolness.
-Do not under any circumstances create fashionable garments because fashion comes from FAD and means something that has a very limited lifespan.
+Do not under any circumstances create fashionable garments because fashion comes from FAD and means something that has a minimal lifespan.

 - Increased competition as every fashion brand included their own line of jeanswear.
 This destroyed rule #1 of coolness.

-- Do not under any circumstances create fashionable garments because fashion comes from FAD and means something that has a very limited lifespan.
+- Do not under any circumstances create fashionable garments because fashion comes from FAD and means something that has a minimal lifespan.

-- Value increases with the rarity-value fall with popularity This lead to decreased demand for denim fabric as non-denim trends such as workwear and the even less denim oriented club-culture tech-wear.
+- The value increases with rarity and popularity.
+This lead to decreased order for denim fabric as non-denim trends such as workwear and the even less denim oriented club-culture tech-wear.

-- Levi Strauss Co. owned and operated more than 40 factories when Nike decided to outsource all their production
+- Levi Strauss Co. held and managed more than 40 factories when Nike decided to outsource all their production

-- Levi Strauss Co. was regarded as one of the most ethically fair global fashion manufacturers as they followed their ethically high standards such as; all workers to be organised.
+- Levi Strauss Co. was regarded as one of the most ethically fair global fashion manufacturers as they followed their morally high standards such as; all workers to be organised.

 - Schools and kinder-garden for their worker’s children.

 - However, then Nike decided to destroy everything beautiful.
-Nike outsources all their production and forced Levi Strauss Co. selling all their more than 40 factories just to survive.
+Nike outsourced all their production and forced Levi Strauss Co. selling all their more than 40 factories survive.
 They did not sell their oldest factory of historical value in the factory in Valencia street.